Meta facebook tracking pixel

 What Is Cervical Cancer Screening?

-Talk to your doctor if you experience any of the following symptoms.
+In addition, you should talk to your doctor if you experience any of the following symptoms.
 Symptoms may not always be related to cervical cancer, but it is important to get screened.

 • Abnormal vaginal bleeding